fernando3001/External-Roblox-DataStore/README.md

-# Conexión de Base de Datos Externa para Juegos de Roblox
+# External Database Connection for Roblox Games

-Este proyecto consiste en una API desarrollada con Flask que permite conectar una base de datos externa a juegos de Roblox.
-Utiliza MongoDB como base de datos para almacenar información de los usuarios del juego.
+This project consists of an API developed with Flask that allows connecting an external database to Roblox games.
+It uses MongoDB as the database to store user information.

-## 🚨 IMPORTANTE
+## 🚨 IMPORTANT

-- **¡ATENCIÓN!**: ESTE PROYECTO ES SOLO PARA APRENDIZAJE PURO.
-NO SE USE EN PRODUCCION.
-LA SEGURIDAD ES BAJA Y CUALQUIER PERSONA PUEDE MANIPULARLA.
+- **ATTENTION!**: THIS PROJECT IS FOR PURE LEARNING PURPOSES ONLY.
+DO NOT USE IN PRODUCTION.
+SECURITY IS LOW, AND ANYONE CAN MANIPULATE IT.

-## Instalación
+## Installation

-1. Clona este repositorio en tu máquina local.
+1. Clone this repository to your local machine.
-2. Asegúrate de tener Python y pip instalados en tu sistema.
+2. Ensure you have Python and pip installed on your system.
-3. Instala las dependencias necesarias.
+3. Install the necessary dependencies.
-4. Configura tu conexión a MongoDB en tu archivo modificando la variable `uri` con tu URL de MongoDB.
+4. Configure your connection to MongoDB in your file by modifying the `uri` variable with your MongoDB URL.

-## Uso
+## Usage

-1. Ejecuta la aplicación Flask.
+1. Run the Flask application.
-2. La API estará disponible en tu LocalHost.
+2. The API will be available on your LocalHost.

 ## Endpoints

-- `GET /users/?user_id={user_id}`: Obtiene información de un usuario específico.
+- `GET /users/?user_id={user_id}`: Retrieves information for a specific user.
-- `POST /users/`: Crea un nuevo usuario.
+- `POST /users/`: Creates a new user.
-- `PUT /users/{user_id}`: Actualiza la información de un usuario existente.
+- `PUT /users/{user_id}`: Updates information for an existing user.

-Para más detalles sobre los parámetros y respuestas de cada endpoint, consulta el código fuente en `app.py`.
+For more details on the parameters and responses of each endpoint, refer to the source code in `app.py`.

-## Integración con Roblox
+## Integration with Roblox

-Para integrar esta API con tu juego de Roblox, puedes utilizar las funciones de red de Roblox para realizar solicitudes HTTP a los endpoints proporcionados por la API.
-Puedes utilizar las solicitudes GET, POST y PUT para interactuar con la base de datos y gestionar los datos de los usuarios de tu juego.
+To integrate this API with your Roblox game, you can use Roblox's networking functions to make HTTP requests to the endpoints provided by the API.
+You can use GET, POST, and PUT requests to interact with the database and manage user data for your game.

-## Contribución
+## Contribution

-¡Las contribuciones son bienvenidas!
-Si deseas contribuir a este proyecto, sigue estos pasos:
+Contributions are welcome!
+If you wish to contribute to this project, follow these steps:

-## Licencia
+## License

-Este proyecto está bajo la licencia MIT.
+This project is licensed under the MIT License.

-## Contacto
+## Contact

-Si tienes alguna pregunta o sugerencia sobre este proyecto, no dudes en ponerte en contacto conmigo a través de mi discord: fkooo.
+If you have any questions or suggestions about this project, feel free to contact me through my discord: fkooo.